opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for infrastructure alert conditions:
 * list(policyId): returns all infrastructure alert conditions for the given policy id.
-* show(id): returns the infrastructure alert condition for the given condition id.
+* show(conditionId): returns the infrastructure alert condition for the given condition id.
-* delete(id): deletes the infrastructure alert condition with the given id.
+* delete(conditionId): deletes the infrastructure alert condition with the given id.

 ### Alerts Events
 To list all events, call the "list" operation with no parameters: